Chocolate Babka

 Loaf of chocolate babka in a bread pan.

-Perhaps the most famous babka, after the one mentioned on Seinfeld in 1994, is sold at Breads Bakery in NYC.
-It is outrageously good, and since it’s filled with Nutella rather than a homemade chocolate spread, it’s easy to make at home.
-I used their recipe as my starting point, but modified it to use my favorite brioche dough.
-Heads up: the dough requires two separate rises as well as at least 3 hours in the fridge.
-If you plan to bake and serve babka on the same day, it’s best to start the process the day before.
+Perhaps the most famous babka, after the one mentioned on Seinfeld, is sold at Breads Bakery in New York City.
+It’s outrageously good, and since it’s filled with Nutella instead of a homemade chocolate spread, it’s easy to make at home.
+I used their chocolate babka recipe as a starting point but swapped in my favorite brioche dough.
+Just a heads-up: the dough needs two rises and at least 3 hours in the fridge, so it’s best to start the process the day before.

 What You’ll Need To Make Chocolate Babka